-In this post, I will show you how to use the ARAP Path Element for generating a path between two protein structures.
+In this tutorial, we will show you how to use the ARAP Interpolation Path Extension for generating a path between two protein structures or conformations.
 Let us start with a list of requirements, then a tutorial on how to use the app.

 Our goal is to use the ARAP Path app to generate a path from 1ddt_A.pdb to 1mdt_A.pdb.
 These are two conformations from chain As of the pdb entries 1DDT and 1MDT in the Protein Data Bank, respectively, for Diphtheria Toxin.

 Run SAMSON.
 Load 1ddt_A.pdb and 1mdt_A.pdb.
 In the Document View, right click on the structural model of 1DDT_A.pdb, select Store Conformation, name the new conformation as 1ddtA.
 Do it similarly for the structural model of 1MDT_A.pdb, name the conformation as 1mdtA.
 See the animation below.

 Open the Arap Path app by clicking on its picture or you can find its name under App on the toolbar.
 Make sure you set the lock at the right corner in the app window to closed position (see the figure below) so that the app’s window always stays in the foreground.
 In the app, click Get all conformations to get all the conformations in the Document view.
 Then, in the Start and Goal lists, select 1ddtA and 1mdtA, respectively.

 Under Construct ARAP vertices by matching, check All except hydrogens.
 This option considers only non-hydrogen atoms for matching the atoms between the start and goal conformations.
 The matched atoms in the start conformation will be considered as ARAP vertices.
 The descriptions of all the options are as follows: